Sparse Signal Models for Data Augmentation in Deep Learning ATR: Introduction

 \subsection{Contributions}

+In this work, we introduce a novel data-augmentation method for SAR domain, following a principled approach that exploits the phenomenology of the RF backscatter data over the azimuth and frequency domains.
+This paper is an extension of our previous work \cite{agarwal2020sparse} with additional results that include a comparison to other existing techniques and an ablation study of the components of the proposed technique.

-Our network architecture and the objective function is primarily inspired by~\cite{zhong2017enlightening} with some modifications.
-Instead of linearly interpolated samples in the image domain~\cite{ding2016convolutional}, we introduce a principled approach for pose synthesis.
-We first transform the image into the polar frequency domain to obtain the samples in the phase history domain.
+First we introduce an approach for pose synthesis that models and exploits the limited persistence of scatterers over the azimuth domain.
+Specifically we first transform the image into the polar frequency domain to obtain the samples in the phase history domain.
 We then construct a model motivated by the scattering behavior of canonical reflectors in this phase history domain.
+This model captures the phenomenology of viewing-angle dependent anisotropic scattering behavior of man made-objects, and provides realistic imagery at poses outside the training dataset, with quality far surpassing previous approaches such as linearly interpolation in image domain~\cite{ding2016convolutional}.

-This model captures the viewing-angle dependent anisotropic scattering behavior.
-Additionally, since our model is based on the phase-history domain, we can generate the scintillation effects due to sub-pixel shifts in the augmented images.
-These sub-pixel shifts are typically not possible in the traditional image domain.
+Second, with modeling in the complex valued phase history domain, our algorithm can create realistic sub-pixel shift augmentations capturing the well known scintillation effects in SAR imagery.
+These sub-pixel shifts are not possible in the traditional image domain using standard interpolators (linear, cubic, etc) as the complex valued interpolation kernel need to be appropriately designed taking into account azimuth and frequency window of the sensor.
 We hypothesize that these two factors are essential to improving the network's knowledge about the SAR imaging systems' underlying physics.

-We describe our methodology and support its effectiveness through empirical results, which show a significant boost in generalization performance.
+Third, we focus on a state of the art deep learning classifier for SAR ATR~\cite{zhong2017enlightening} and the MSTAR dataset, and provide extensive simulation studies to illustrate the learning performance for different training dataset sizes with un-augmented and augmented approaches to training.
+Our results show a significant boost in generalization performance over both un-augmented and augmentation with previously suggested approaches.
+In particular, for the MSTAR dataset when the training data-set is reduced by a factor of 32, the proposed augmentation algorithm reduces the test error by more than 42\% as compared to the baseline approach that includes image domain flips and integer pixel translations.